 For implementing the reliability standard, the forecast demand component of MT PASA is the same as used in the ESOO, with the exception that MT PASA uses "as generated" operational demand and ESOO uses "sent out" operational demand.
 The difference between "as generated" and "sent out" demand is the auxiliary load which is currently estimated by AEMO as part of the NEFR.
-AEMO will use "sent out" demand in future and calculate the auxiliary load directly within the MT PASA modelling, if more accurate information on auxiliary load as a percentage of "as generated" output is available.
+AEMO will use "sent-out" continue to report-demand in future "as generated" for easy comparison against generation availability, and will calculate the auxiliary load directly within the MT PASA modelling, if more accurate model as a function of generation dispatch.
+AEMO will use the best quality consultant and stakeholder information on that can be accessed to forecast the auxiliary load as a percentage of "as generated" output is available.